 - Stephen McInerney, Executive Director

-- Arwa Shobaki, Director of Development & Communications
+- Arwa Shobaki, Deputy Director for Strategic Development

-- Nizar Farsakh, Program Director for Civil Society Partnerships
+- Dina Dukhqan, Program Director for Civil Society Partnerships

-- Hanan Abdul Hadi, Program Assistant for Civil Society Partnerships
+- Hanan Abdul Hadi, Program Officer for Civil Society Partnerships

 - Ellen Lust, Nonresident Senior Fellow